duncangoudie/timescale-rag/README.md

 I've licensed this codebase under the GNU General Public License v3.0.

-If you would like to use it this code under a different license, please reach out to me :)
+If you would like to use this code under a different license, please reach out to me :)